Atomic bombings of Hiroshima and Nagasaki: Bombing of Nagasaki

 This time Penney and Cheshire were allowed to accompany the mission, flying as observers on the third plane, Big Stink, flown by the group's operations officer, Major James I. Hopkins, Jr. Observers aboard the weather planes reported both targets clear.
+The aircraft ran into thunderstorms, with the fully armed bomb on board.
+Unexpectedly a white light on the bomb control panel came on that normally illuminates when the bomb is about to be dropped, making the crew think it might detonate, but it was traced to a misplaced switch.

 When Sweeney's aircraft arrived at the assembly point for his flight off the coast of Japan, Big Stink failed to make the rendezvous.
 According to Cheshire, Hopkins was at varying heights including 9000 ft higher than he should have been, and was not flying tight circles over Yakushima as previously agreed with Sweeney and Captain Frederick C. Bock, who was piloting the support B-29 The Great Artiste.
 Instead, Hopkins was flying 40 mi dogleg patterns.
 Though ordered not to circle longer than fifteen minutes, Sweeney continued to wait for Big Stink for forty minutes.
 Before leaving the rendezvous point, Sweeney consulted Ashworth, who was in charge of the bomb.
 As commander of the aircraft, Sweeney made the decision to proceed to the primary, the city of Kokura.

 After exceeding the original departure time limit by nearly a half-hour, Bockscar, accompanied by The Great Artiste, proceeded to Kokura, thirty minutes away.
 The delay at the rendezvous had resulted in clouds and drifting smoke over Kokura from fires started by a major firebombing raid by 224 B-29s on nearby Yahata the previous day.
-Additionally, the Yahata Steel Works intentionally burned coal tar, to produce black smoke.
+Additionally, the Yahata Steel Works intentionally burned coal tar to produce black smoke.
 The clouds and smoke resulted in 70 percent of the area over Kokura being covered, obscuring the aiming point.
 Three bomb runs were made over the next 50 minutes, burning fuel and exposing the aircraft repeatedly to the heavy defenses around Kokura, but the bombardier was unable to drop visually.
 By the time of the third bomb run, Japanese anti-aircraft fire was getting close, and Second Lieutenant Jacob Beser, who was monitoring Japanese communications, reported activity on the Japanese fighter direction radio bands.